stacksgov/sips/sips/sip-013/sip-013-semi-fungible-token-standard.md

 - `ft-get-supply`
 - `ft-mint?`
 - `ft-transfer?`
+- And their NFT equivalents.

 ## Implementing in wallets and other applications

 Applications that interact with semi-fungible token contracts should validate if those contracts implement the SFT trait.
 If they do, then the application can use the interface described in this SIP for making transfers and getting other token information.

 All of the functions in this trait return the `response` type, which is a requirement of trait definitions in Clarity.
 However, some of these functions should be "fail-proof", in the sense that they should never return an error.
-These "fail-proof" functions are those that have been recommended as read-only.
+The "fail-proof" functions are those that have been recommended as read-only.
 If a contract that implements this trait returns an error for these functions, it may be an indication of a faulty contract, and consumers of those contracts should proceed with caution.

 ## Use of post conditions

 The Stacks blockchain includes a feature known as Post Conditions.
 By defining post conditions, users can create transactions that include pre-defined guarantees about what might happen in a contract.
 These post conditions can also be used to provide guarantees for custom fungible and non-fungible tokens that were defined using built-in Clarity primitives.

-However, since there are no Clarity primitive counterparts for semi-fungible tokens, post conditions can only safeguard users on a basic level.
-Semi-fungible token contracts that are implemented using the Clarity primitive `define-fungible-token` give users the ability to make assertions against the total number of tokens transferred in any single call.
-It does not, however, provide any securities as to the type of token transferred.
+There are no Clarity primitive counterparts for semi-fungible tokens, but contract developers can leverage a combination of post conditions to achieve the same result.

+There are two factor that should be checked by post conditions:

+1. The amount of semi-fungible tokens being transferred.
+2. The token ID of the semi-fungible token being transferred.

+To that end, it is recommended that developers use both Clarity primitives in their design.
+Semi-fungible token contracts can achieve complete post condition coverage by using both `define-fungible-token` and `define-non-fungible-token`.

 For strategies on how to best guard a semi-fungible token contract with post conditions, see the reference implementation at the end of this document.